Cobra King (tank): War service

 Bunker near Assenois Belgium where Cobra King met 101st Airborne to break through to Bastogne.

 Shortly after the Battle of the Bulge Cobra King was rearmed with a 76 mm gun then fought on into Germany.
 Within a short time in the field, the chalk legend "First In Bastogne" was weathered off, and it later gained a new crew, and the identity and historic status of the tank was largely lost.

 Cobra King was part of Task Force Baum, Patton's controversial and failed attempt to liberate the prison camp Oflag XIII-B. (Note: According to most sources, including Jennings, Fox (2020), Baron (2000) and the National Museum itself.
 But according to James George, Len Dyer (director of the Patton Museum and later director of the National Cavalry Museum at Fort Benning, and a member of the restoration project) has said that this is not incontrovertibly established although it is supported by a good deal of evidence (for instance, the tank's company participated in the raid, Captain Baum mentioned a tank named Cobra King in his postwar account, and there are photographs of a disabled Jumbo shortly after the war at an American transportation center in Hammelburg) and forensic analysis.
-But dissenter Peter Domes, an amateur who (with Martin Heinlein) has engaged in years of extensive research specifically on the mission and is author of Task Force Baum: Behind Enemy Lines, no Jumbos were included in Task Force Baum because they would have been too slow for the mission.)
+But dissenter Peter Domes, an amateur who (with Martin Heinlein) has engaged in years of extensive research specifically on the mission and is author of Task Force Baum: Behind Enemy Lines, no Jumbos were included in Task Force Baum because they would have been too slow for the mission.
+Charles Lemons, Curator of the Patton Museum of Cavalry and Armor when the vehicle arrived at Fort Knox, had conversations with both CPT Baum and COL James Leach (who was Company Commander of Co.
+B, 37th Tank Bn at the time of the Raid).
+CPT Baum, when asked about tank types simply stated that he was an infantryman and his column included "Big Tanks and Little Tanks".
+COL Leach stated that C Company was selected because it had the most tanks operational and that the Sherman Jumbo was never considered too slow for combat operations and no commander in his right mind would leave a functional tank behind, especially when his company was short of vehicles.)
 All the tanks of the task force were destroyed; according to Army historian Patrick R. Jennings, Cobra King was hit by a Panzerfaust round that penetrated its armor and started a fire in bow machine gun ammunition storage, the tank was abandoned on 27 March 1945.
 No crewmen were killed.